 Educational Software EULAs

-Educational technology requires special consideration for student privacy and institutional needs:
+Educational technology requires special consideration for student privacy and institutional needs, particularly for EdTech SaaS platforms implementing student privacy and GDPR compliance:

-FERPA Compliance: Provisions addressing student educational records privacy and institutional obligations.
+FERPA Compliance: Provisions addressing student educational records privacy and institutional obligations, often supported by user-friendly GDPR compliance software like ComplyDog.

 Age-Appropriate Usage: Special considerations for software used by minors and parental consent requirements.